jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 We're going to follow these rules that we'd be losing out on innovation and experimentation that might be beneficial in the longer term.

-**Bob**:Yeah.
+**Bob**: Yeah.
 And there's this funny trade-off, right?
 Kent Beck used to like to make an X with his arms.
 Is this a video podcast?
 Are we going to be able to see this?
 Kent Beck used to like make his X with his arms.

 And he said, you know, when one thing is going down, another thing is going up.
 And what you're really looking for is the crossover point.
 So the cost of a discipline, the cost of creating disciplines and standards is that you lose flexibility. right But the cost of of the of not having them, this innovation, eventually causes problems, problems that we really have to have to get our hands around because our entire civilization at this point rests on top of software.